Flash-LHR/trpc-agent-go/docs/mkdocs/en/model.md

 type Seq[T any] func(yield func(T) bool)
 ```

+Channel-based streaming typically requires a dedicated goroutine and incurs channel synchronization on each chunk.
+In high-frequency streaming, this overhead can become a measurable cost. `IterModel` is an optional iterator-style API that streams responses synchronously in the caller goroutine to reduce this overhead.

-When a model implements both `Model` and `IterModel`, the framework prefers iterator-based streaming to reduce goroutine and channel scheduling overhead.
+When a model implements `IterModel`, the framework uses `GenerateContentIter`; otherwise it uses `GenerateContent`.
+Implementations must call `yield` sequentially and stop when it returns `false`.

 ### Request Structure